mcdonoughdigitalclassroom/criticalarchives/_posts/blog/2018-08-01-blog-instructions.md

 1. Navigate to: [https://github.com/halperta/criticalarchives/blob/gh-pages/_data/authors.yml](https://github.com/halperta/criticalarchives/blob/gh-pages/_data/authors.yml)
 2. **Important:** Change the branch from `gh-pages-2.3.4` to `gh-pages`.
 To do this, find the drop-down menu that says "branch" near the top of the page.
 3. Open the file for editing by selecting the pen icon in the upper right corner of the document.
 4. Copy and paste the biographical information of the previous person, replacing as much of it as you'd like with your own info.
 At the very least, you should add a single-word author id, as well as your name.
-If you want to have a photograph of yourself to link to the page, enter the file name of the image, including the extension, under "avatar" (you'll upload the image later).
+If you want to have a photograph of yourself to link to the page, enter the file name of the image, including the extension, under "avatar."
 It should look something like this:

     authorid: oneword
     	name: Enter Name Here